 All securities lending transactions will be entered into on arms-length commercial terms.
-The written consent of the Board of Directors and/or the Management Company is required for any such transactions that are entered into with the Investment Manager or Investment Adviser or its connected persons.
+The written consent of the Board of Directors and/or the Management Company is required for any such transactions that are entered into with the Investment Manager or its connected persons.